So accurate - also tells you how many weeks

 Always read manufacturer's instructions for any medication you are taking before doing a test.

 - Fertility drugs containing hCG can give misleading results (these fertility drugs are usually given by injection, and testing too soon after administration may give a false 'Pregnant' result).

-- Other fertility therapies (such as clomiphene citrate), painkillers and hormonal contraceptives (e.g. contraceptive pill) should not affect the result.
+- Other fertility therapies, painkillers and hormonal contraceptives (e.g. contraceptive pill) should not affect the result.

-- If you have recently stopped using hormonal contraception or are using fertility therapies like clomiphene citrate, your periods may be irregular, leading you to test too soon.
+- If you have recently stopped using hormonal contraception or are using fertility therapies, your periods may be irregular, leading you to test too soon.